microsoft/Mastering-the-Marketplace/docs/misc/viva-resources.md

   - toc
 ---

-References and links on this page support the following Learning Paths in Microsoft Viva.
+References and links on this page support the following courses in Microsoft Viva.

 <!-- no toc -->
 - [Mastering SaaS offers for the Azure Marketplace](#mastering-saas-offers-for-the-azure-marketplace)